-To view and/or edit connection configuration settings, right click on any the Gateway listed under Remote Control Gateway Servers and scroll down to Properties.
+To view and/or edit connection configuration settings, right click on any PC-Duo Gateway listed under Remote Control Gateway Servers and scroll down to Properties.

-NOTE: The Gateway Administrator must be disconnected from the target the Gateway before you can edit and of the connection configuration settings.
+Note: The PC-Duo Gateway Administrator must be disconnected from the target PC-Duo Gateway before you can edit and of the connection configuration settings.